England national rugby league team: Badge

-From the 1995 Rugby League World cup, it was used a crest with the St. George's cross, the Three Lions Coat of Arms of England and Tudor rose.
+From the 1995 Rugby League World cup, it was used a crest with the Saint George's Cross, the Three Lions Coat of Arms of England and Tudor rose.
 It was similar to most other English sporting badges, such as the England national football team and the English national cricket team which all promote similar attributes.
 Until the mid 1990s, England simply used a red lion rampant as crest.